Who is it okay to steal from?

 I was raised with different heroes.

-Perhaps I’m still a naive child at 40, but the formative ideas I was taught as a kid hold strong today.
+Perhaps I’m still a naive child at 40, but the formative ideas my influences taught me as a kid hold strong today.

 I know there are all kinds of bastardizations of him, but the Jesus I grew up with flipped the tables of merchants selling stolen goods (actual footage).
 He taught about the responsibility the privileged have to the meek of the world.
 We all cherry pick our sacred texts for the parts that allow us to build gods worthy of our worship, and these were mine.

-The gospel interpretations I was raised with were about eradicating poverty, prison abolition, and anti-authoritarianism.
+I was raised with gospel interpretations about eradicating poverty, prison abolition, and anti-authoritarianism.
 While I no longer bear the labels or participate in rituals, I’ve carried these core beliefs with me for the entire duration of my conscious mind.

 I’ve spoken about this topic so often over the years that I’ve taken to shorten the concept to a quick reference term.